✓ Updated February 2026

 Rental Car

-Renting a car gives you complete freedom to explore the Colca Canyon region at your own pace.
-This option is best suited for experienced drivers comfortable with high-altitude, winding mountain roads.
+Renting a car in Arequipa gives you complete freedom to explore the Colca Canyon and surrounding areas at your own pace.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.